hrossman/pymsm/docs/methods.md

 # Methods
 In this section we give an overview of the models and methods underlying the statistics and computations performed in `PyMSM`.
-!!! error "Under construction".

 ## Introduction